 It’s actually pretty easy to get value from extras cover if you use other services included in your monthly payment.
 If you’re just looking for a few sessions then the cost of extras could outweigh your treatment discounts.
 It’s also worth noting you can’t use Medicare and private health insurance together.

 However, if you need regular treatment or can make use of other included services (typically dental, physio and optical) then an extras policy can be a great way to reduce your treatment costs.

 Below are a few options from Finder partners that include yearly limits for chiropractic, the prices are based on a single living in Sydney, NSW.
-All have a two-month waiting period:
+All have a 2-month waiting period:

 |$250||$40 back for first visit; $33 back for each subsequent visit||